abaretta/nu.baretta.openweathermap/README.md

 # Current weather

-The 'current weather' data coms from the OWM current weather data, refer to http://openweathermap.org/current.
+The 'current weather' data comes from the OWM current weather data, refer to http://openweathermap.org/current.
 It includes visibility, sunrise and sunset data which are not included in the forecast tables.
 Note that the max. and min. temperatures in the current data indicate the possible range in which the actual temperature is expected, it can be seen as a measure for the standard deviation of the current temperature.

 # Forecast up to 5 days